Hexham : Abbey Town

-In 875 A.D, Hexham and its abbey were severely destroyed by the Vikings, under the leadership of Halfdene the Dane but historically Hexham is better known as a long suffering target for Scottish raids.
+In AD 875, Hexham and its abbey were severely destroyed by the Vikings, under the leadership of Halfdene the Dane but historically Hexham is better known as a long suffering target for Scottish raids.

-Hexham abbey suffered badly at the hands of many Scottish raids, but centuries of continuous rebuilding, have ensured that a complete historic abbey, or more accurately, a priory church, still stand at Hexham today.
+Hexham abbey suffered badly at the hands of many Scottish raids, but centuries of continuous rebuilding, have ensured that a complete historic abbey, or more accurately, a priory church of an Augustinian abbey, still stand at Hexham today.

 The incident occurred on the 9th March 1761, during a protest against methods of conscription into the local militia.
 Objection was to the election of men to the militia by balloting, instead of the selection of recruits by landowners, as had previously been the case.
 The introduction of this new system met fierce resistance in other parts of Northumberland and in Durham so there was a large military presence for the balloting of men at Hexham.